misaka10843/ReinaManager/README.md

 - 🌐 **Multi-source Data Integration** - Seamlessly fetch and merge game metadata from VNDB and Bangumi APIs
 - 🔍 **Powerful Search** - Smart search game from titles, aliases, custom names, and some other metadata
-- 📚 **Collection Management** - Organize games with hierarchical groups and categories for better library management
+- 📚 **Collection Management** - Organize games with hierarchical groups and categories for better library management, support drag and drop sorting
 - 🎮 **Play Time Tracking** - Automatic gameplay session recording with detailed play time statistics and history
 - 🎨 **Customization** - Set custom covers and names for personalized game library
 - 🔄 **Batch Operations** - Bulk update game metadata from APIs